Table of Contents

 Inferior vena cava filters

-- These filters are implanted into the IVC and act as a barrier, preventing clots from spreading into the heart and pulmonary arteries, hence, preventing PE.
+- These filters are implanted into the IVC below the origin of the renal veins and act as a barrier, preventing clots from spreading into the heart and pulmonary arteries, hence, preventing PE.

 - They are effective where anticoagulation fails.